Common Childhood Conditions

 Symptoms of Dermoid Cysts

-In most cases, the only symptom of a dermoid cyst is a small, painless lump under the skin that you can see or feel.
-The lump may be the same color as your child's skin, or it may have a pale yellow cast.
-Dermoid cysts usually show up in certain parts of the body:
+In most cases, the only dermoid cyst symptom is a small, painless lump under the skin.
+The lump may be the same color as your child’s skin or it may be pale yellow.
+Dermoid cysts usually show up:

 - On the scalp

 - Over the collarbone

 If a dermoid cyst gets infected, it may hurt, become swollen and red or burst.
 The infection may cause a fever.

 Our doctors diagnose a dermoid cyst with a physical exam.
 During the exam, the doctor will feel the lump and ask questions about it, such as when you first noticed the lump and how fast it has grown.
 Sometimes a child needs further tests to see how deep their cyst goes into the body and if it is connected to other tissues.
 These tests include: